cyberbotics/webots-doc/reference/contactproperties.md

 node is found, default values are used.
 The default values are the same as those indicated above.

+> **note**: In older Webots versions, contact properties used to be specified in `Physics` nodes.
+For compatibility reasons, contact properties specified like this are still functional in Webots, but they trigger deprecation warnings.
+To remove these warning you need to switch to the new scheme described in this page.
+This can be done in three steps: 1.
+Add `ContactProperties` nodes in `WorldInfo`, 2.
+Define the `contactMaterial` fields of `Solid` nodes, 3.
+Reset the values of `coulombFriction, bounce, bounceVelocity` and `forceDependentSlip` in the `Physics` nodes.

 ### Field Summary

 - The `material1` and `material2` fields specify the two *contact materials* to